brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 ![Image 1](/assets/img/metasploit-psexec/1.png)

-From the Kali Linux machine, I ran `ping -c 5 192.168.55.2` to confirm that the Kali Linux machine can communicate with the Windows machine.
+From the Kali Linux machine, I ran `ping -c 5 192.168.55.2` to confirm that the Kali Linux machine could communicate with the Windows machine.

 ![Image 2](/assets/img/metasploit-psexec/2.png)